Force over Distance: The Prepared Mind

 “No,” Rush replies.
 “We are looking for ‘edges,’ just not those that exist in perceptible space-time.
 We’re looking for points at which D-branes of the multiverse collide.”

 “Oh my god.”
 Eli whispers.
-“That is, like, unspeakably awesome.”
+“That’s, like, unspeakably awesome.”

 Rush smiles faintly.

 “And it would make a great band name.
-D-branes of the multiverse?
+D-branes Of The Multiverse?
 Come on.”

 “We’ll cross that bridge when we come to it.”